MediaRon/gravity-forms-google-analytics-event-tracking/README.txt

 2. The form settings where you set your category, action and label.

 == Changelog ==

+= 1.4 =
+* Added value for events
+* Properly integrated with payment based forms

 = 1.3 =
 * Properly integrated with Gravity Forms settings API (thanks ronalfy!)